radish-es/academic-web/content/courses/Property/readings/week2.md

 title: "Week 2 - Analyzing (Common Law) Legal Arguments"
 linktitle: "Week 2"
 type: book
-date: "2021-02-03"
+date: "2021-05-11"
 weight: 3
 ---

-<a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/slides/week2" target="_blank" rel="noopener">SLIDES</a>

-## The Structure of Common Law Arugment ##
+## The Patterns of Common Law Arugment ##

 At the end of Week 1, I asked you to consider the *similarities* in the judges' arguments in *Harrison v Carswell*, rather than focus only on their disagreements.
 This week, we delve into those similarities in order to see how the deeper patterns of common law argument structure and constrain how judges and other legal actors think, write and speak.

+{{% callout note %}}

+### Key point for this week:

-The key point for the week is this: **legal arguments are highly patterned, and the structure of legal arguments — though not necessarily the outcomes of legal arguments — is highly predictable**.
+**Common law arguments are highly patterned, and the structure of those arguments — though not necessarily the outcome of arguing — is predictable.
 These patterns of argument recur again and again in the cases we will read this year.
-Becoming proficient in making legal arguments means being able to recognize and make use of these patterns.
+Becoming proficient in legal arguments means being able to recognize and make use of these patterns.**
+{{% /callout %}}

 The patterns I am talking about here occur at two different levels.
 One level is the specific forms of argument and counter-argument we commonly see in all judicial decisions (e.g., "the plaintiff has a right to do X" vs "these facts justify a limitation on plaintiff's right to do X in the circumstances").
-At another level are the broader movements in legal thought that determine which forms of argument and counter-argument are more likely to be seen as persuasive.
+At another level are the broader currents in legal thought that determine which forms of argument and counter-argument are more likely to be seen as persuasive in any give context.

-A good way to think about all this is by analogy to language.
-Learning to speak a new language requires you to learn the whole new set of words that comprise this language—i.e., its vocabulary.
-But to learn this new language, you need to learn not only its vocabulary, but also its grammatical structure—i.e., how the words fit together to form coherent thoughts.
+A good way to think about all this is by drawing an analogy to language.
+Learning to speak a new language requires you to learn a whole new set of words that comprise this language—i.e., its *vocabulary*.
+But to learn this new language, you need to learn not only its vocabulary, but also its *grammatical structure*—i.e., how the words fit together to form coherent thoughts expressed in that language.

 The recurring forms of legal argument and counter-argument we will study — what we'll call "argument bites" — are the basic units of common law vocabulary.
-You will develop a list or lexicon on these argument bites and learn how to use them to analyze and make legal arguments.
-These argument bites are our focus in Unit 1 (weeks 1 to 3).
+We will develop a list or lexicon on these argument bites and learn how to use them to analyze and make legal arguments in the common law tradition.
+These argument bites are our focus in Unit 1 (Weeks 1 to 3).

 Next, in Unit 2, we will start to uncover the deeper "grammatical" structure of common law property by studying how changing ideas about the market and the state influence and constrain the legal vocabulary of judges and lawyers during different historical eras.
-But for now, you can set aside this concept of legal grammar and focus on the new vocabulary you need to learn.
+But for now, you can set aside this idea of legal grammar and focus on the new vocabulary you need to learn first.

 ### Argument Bites and Argument Types

-To reiterate: the basic units of legal argument in common law property are limited to a small number of stereotypical "argument bites" that always come together in opposing pairs that we call "legal arguments" (argument bite and counter-argument bite).
-Our task this week is to describe the legal argument types that you'll encounter most frequently in property law and then to practice identifying these argument types in judicial decisions.[^kennedy1991]
+To reiterate: the basic units of legal argument in common law property are limited to a small number of stereotypical "argument bites" that always come together in opposing pairs that we call "legal arguments" (argument bite and counter-argument bite).[^kennedy1991] Our task this week is to describe some of the main argument types that you'll encounter most frequently in property law and then to practice identifying these argument types in judicial decisions.

 Here is a list of the argument types we will be working with this week, followed by a brief description of each: